Of course – some people heard this and assumed that it was “new debit card charges in Budget 2016 “- but there’s more to this …..

 If you have a full debit card – you would need to do 42 ATM transactions to run up annual stamp duty charges of €5 – if you go over that you will still only be charged €5 by the government.

 Important : This government charge on debit cards and ATM cards should not be confused with the charges that many of the banks make when you use an ATM (sometimes as much as 35c !).

 See more here about Bank Charges in Ireland

-The ATM charge will only apply to cards used by Irish residents (the same as the stamp duty charge) .
-It will not be charged on cards used by tourists/visitors with an address outside Ireland.
+The ATM charge only applies to cards used by Irish residents (the same as the stamp duty charge) .
+It is not be charged on cards used by tourists/visitors with an address outside Ireland.